Church Hospitality Ministry: How to Welcome & Engage Visitors

 Those who have visited or attended a larger church know it’s easy to feel lost in a sea of people and struggle to connect.
 While larger churches enjoy the benefits of more resources and more people to participate in their ministries, keeping a personal touch so members and visitors feel connected can be challenging.

-Church hospitality ministries and volunteers can be a key tool in the effort to maintain a personal touch even in a larger congregation.
+Church hospitality ministries and volunteers can be a key tool in maintaining a personal touch even in a larger congregation.
 They can put a name, face and voice on the church’s efforts to make people feel welcome and having a friend to connect with in a large service or gathering makes a big difference.

 With a lot going on any given Sunday and throughout the week, larger churches depend on good communication to keep members and visitors connected.
-You don’t want people to attend service on Sunday and feel disconnected from church the rest of the week and technology is a great way to extend hospitality even when folks aren’t inside the church walls.
+You don’t want people to attend service on Sunday and feel disconnected from church the rest of the week.
+Technology is a great way to extend hospitality even when folks aren’t inside the church walls.

 Anyone who’s attended a service at a large church knows that once the service ends, most people quickly depart to go pick up their kids from children’s ministry, to get to lunch or make their way to the next stop on their day.
 That makes it tough to connect on a deeper level.